- Victoria reclassified from a 'very low risk' State to a 'medium risk' State

 - Only exempt travel from Victoria will be permitted

-Based on the latest health advice and the evolving situation, Victoria will now transition from a 'very low risk' State to a 'medium risk' State under our controlled interstate border, effective from 12.01am Friday (tonight), January 1, 2021.
+Victoria will now transition from a 'very low risk' State to a 'medium risk' State under our controlled interstate border, effective from 10am today (May 27).

 Travel from Victoria will no longer be permitted, unless you are an exempt traveller.
-This also applies to anyone who may have been in Victoria since December 21 and has not completed 14 days in a lower risk State or Territory.
+This also applies to anyone who may have been in Victoria since May 16, 2021 and has not completed 14 days' quarantine in a lower risk State or Territory.
 The exemption list is limited to:

 - certain senior Government officials;